 COMMON BRAND NAME(S): Vectibix

 WARNING: Panitumumab has caused very serious skin reactions, which can sometimes lead to serious infections.
 Tell your doctor immediately if you develop any signs of a skin reaction, including acne, mild rash/itching, warmth/redness/swelling of the skin (including around the nails), dry/flaking skin, or skin sores (especially with pus).
-Seek immediate medical attention if you develop any signs of a serious infection (e.g., sepsis), including fever, fast heartbeat, mental/mood changes (e.g., confusion), or change in the amount of urine.
+Get medical help right away if you develop any signs of a serious infection (such as sepsis), including fever, fast heartbeat, mental/mood changes (such as confusion), or change in the amount of urine.

-USES: This medication is used alone to treat a certain type of cancer of the colon/rectum (cancer that expresses epidermal growth factor receptor-EGFR) that has spread to other parts of the body.
-It is used in patients who have not responded to other cancer chemotherapy treatment (e.g., fluorouracil, irinotecan, oxaliplatin).
+USES: This medication is used to treat a certain type of cancer of the colon (large intestine) or rectum that has spread to other parts of the body.
+Panitumumab is a man-made protein (monoclonal antibody) that binds to a certain protein (epidermal growth factor receptor-EGFR).
 It works by slowing or stopping the growth of cancer cells.